-I am a Lecturer (Assistant Professor) in Comparative Politics and Political Psychology at the University of Leeds and a founder for the Political Studies Association’s Political Psychology Specialist Group (PPSG-UK).
+I am an Associate Professor in Quantitative Political Psychology at the University of Leeds and a founder for the Political Studies Association’s Political Psychology Specialist Group (PPSG-UK).
 Previous to my position at Leeds, I was a post-doctoral researcher at the University of Vienna (2012-2013) and a Lecturer in Electoral Politics at the University of Exeter (2010-2011).
 I received my Ph.D. in Political Science from Michigan State University in 2009, specializing in Comparative Politics and Democratic Theory.
 My dissertation examined the psychological and social-psychological causes of ideological identification in a cross-national perspective.
 I also possess an M.A. in political science (2006), a B.A. in Psychology (2001), and a B.A. in Criminal Justice (1999).

 I am a quantitative researcher who takes a social-psychological perspective toward most, if not all, social and political issues.
 My research focuses broadly on issues relating to values and perceptions of voice in cross-national perspective.
 This often puts my research at the intersection of institutional and individual considerations.
 Specifically, my research looks at how political culture and institutions impact value orientations, particularly individual-level authoritarianism, and the effects this has on understandings of democracy, partisan support and identification, and social tolerance; and how various forms of representation facilitate or inhibit perceptions of voice in the political systems and trust in representatives and representative institutions.